ChristopherCorvo/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your application?

 Answer: There are a variety of differences between Abstract Classes and Interfaces:
-        1. In an interface you delcare variables but do not give them logic that is left for the class itself.
-Abstract classes can have variables and methods that have been fully fleshed out.
-The beuty of an interface is that 5 different classes can utilize it in 5 different ways.
+        1. In an interface you delcare method name headers.
+The class that implements the interface will add the business logic to the method headers.
+What is cool about this is that multiple classes can implement the same interfae but in an endless variety of ways.
+You must use every method in the interface.
+This is an example of polymorphism.

-        2. Interfaces can only extend other interfaces where as an abstract class can extend other classes.
+        Abstract classes on the other hand can have variables, methods with business logic and also abstract methods you can implement in a similar fashion to the method headers in an interface.

-        3. A java class can utilized multiple interfaces at once where as with an abstract class they can only use one.
+        2. A java class can utilized multiple interfaces at once.
+On the other hand a class can only extend one abstract class.

 ## Instructions